CUSTOMER DATA INFRASTRUCTURE

 Pipes collects from both directions.
 Events from Braze flow into Snowflake.
 Snowflake data enriches profiles.
 Enriched profiles flow back to Braze via scheduled or real-time sync.
 One platform, bidirectional, identity-resolved.

-Braze engagement data — opens, clicks, conversions, custom events — flows into Pipes via Currents or webhook.
+Braze engagement data (opens, clicks, conversions, custom events) flows into Pipes via Currents or webhook.
 Events land without replacing your Braze SDK.

 Events land in Snowflake automatically.
-Pipes connects directly — browse tables, map columns, join with CRM data, billing records, or any warehouse source.
+Pipes connects directly: browse tables, map columns, join with CRM data, billing records, or any warehouse source.
 Snowflake stays your source of truth.

-Pipes stitches profiles across Braze external_ids, Snowflake user_ids, CRM emails, device fingerprints — any identifier.
+Pipes stitches profiles across Braze external_ids, Snowflake user_ids, CRM emails, device fingerprints, any identifier.
 Deterministic matching with configurable limits.
-No duplicate profiles.
-No dropped records.
+No duplicate profiles, no dropped records.

 Your data science team builds a churn propensity model in Snowflake.
 It combines product usage data (from Braze events landed in the warehouse) with commercial data (contract value, support ticket volume, NPS scores from Salesforce).